-In the treatment of erectile dysfunction, prostaglandin E1 (PGE1) works by increasing cAMP production and thus reduces the influx of calcium within the penile vascular smooth muscle.
+In the treatment of erectile dysfunction, prostaglandin E1 (PGE1) works by increasing cAMP production, reducing the influx of calcium within the penile vascular smooth muscle.
 The result is a relaxation of trabecular smooth muscle by arterial dilation.
 Blood becomes entrapped in the penis that eventually leads to an erection.
 PGE1 can also serve as a treatment for maintaining the patency of ductus arteriosus heart defects in neonates by a similar mechanism.
 PGE1 dilates the ductus smooth muscle so that it remains open and blood flow may be maintained.
 Ductal patency allows for oxygenated blood flow until the congenital anomaly can be surgically corrected.

 Prostaglandin E1 (PGE1) can be administered via intracavernous or intraurethral routes.
 Dosages for individual persons require titration to achieve the most efficacious results.

-Intracavernous administration involves injection directly into the penis using a 27- to 30-gauge 1/2-inch needle syringe.
+Intracavernous administration involves an injection directly into the penis using a 27- to 30-gauge 1/2-inch needle syringe.
 Strong recommendations are that a healthcare professional administers the first dose; afterward, self-administration is permissible.
 After sterilization of the injection site, the penis should be held firmly away from the body in preparation for injection.
 The injection should be given perpendicular to the base of the penis, avoiding any visible veins.
 Repeated administrations should be on alternate sides of the penis.
-Pressure should be applied to the injection site to cease bleeding if any.
+Pressure should be applied to the injection site to cease bleeding, if any.
 Studies have shown that efficacy is dose-dependent.

 When utilizing MUSE (Medicated System for Erection) via the intraurethral route, the pellet must be inserted immediately following urination.
 The applicator stem will get inserted into the urethra to deposit the medicinal pellet.
 To deposit the pellet, a user would press the button at the top of the applicator.
 Following administration, the user removes the applicator.
-A study on the drug’s efficacy indicated that an increase in dosage (ranging between the lowest effective dose of 125 mcg and a maximum of 1000 mcg) also increased the maximum response.
+A study on the drug’s efficacy indicated an increase in dosage (ranging between the lowest effective dose of 125 mcg and a maximum of 1000 mcg) also increased the maximum response.
 For this reason, the recommended initial starting dose is 500 mcg.
 There are no reported instances of an increase in adverse effects with increasing dosage.

 PGE1 administration for pediatric patients is via continuous IV infusion through a vein or at the site of the ductal opening using a catheter placed in the umbilical artery.
 The typical concentration of the infusion is 10 to 20 mcg/mL.
 Initial dosing requires titration by micrograms per kilogram of body weight per minute.

-Prostaglandin E1 (PGE1) is used as a second-line treatment for erectile dysfunction when oral therapies are not the most effective option.
+Prostaglandin E1 (PGE1) is a second-line treatment for erectile dysfunction when oral therapies are not the most effective option.
 Overall, it is both safe and effective.
 The side effects are listed below by route of administration.

 Penile pain, urethral burning (greater than 10%), dizziness, headache, central nervous system-related pain, testicular pain, minor urethral bleeding, vulvovaginal pruritus in female partners (2 to 10%), leg pain, perineal pain, tachycardia (less than 2%).

-Flushing, apnea, fever (greater than 10%), bradycardia/tachycardia, cardiac episode, edema, hypertension/hypotension, seizure, headache, dizziness, hypokalemia, diarrhea, disseminated intravascular coagulation (DIC), sepsis, local pain not at injection site, back pain, upper respiratory tract infection, flu-like symptoms, cough, congestion, sinusitis (1-10%), anemia, bradypnea, cardiac failure, gastroesophageal reflux disease (GERD), hemorrhage (cerebral hemorrhage), hyperbilirubinemia, stiffness, shock, lethargy, jitteriness, hyperemia, irritability, hyperkalemia, thrombocytopenia, hypoglycemia, neck hyperextension, hypothermia, peritonitis, second degree atrioventricular block, supraventricular tachycardia, ventricular fibrillation, hematuria or anuria, bronchial wheezing (less than 1%).
+Flushing, apnea, fever (greater than 10%), bradycardia/tachycardia, cardiac episode, edema, hypertension/hypotension, seizure, headache, dizziness, hypokalemia, diarrhea, disseminated intravascular coagulation (DIC), sepsis, local pain not at the injection site, back pain, upper respiratory tract infection, flu-like symptoms, cough, congestion, sinusitis (1-10%), anemia, bradypnea, cardiac failure, gastroesophageal reflux disease (GERD), hemorrhage (cerebral hemorrhage), hyperbilirubinemia, stiffness, shock, lethargy, jitteriness, hyperemia, irritability, hyperkalemia, thrombocytopenia, hypoglycemia, neck hyperextension, hypothermia, peritonitis, second-degree atrioventricular block, supraventricular tachycardia, ventricular fibrillation, hematuria or anuria, bronchial wheezing (less than 1%).

-U.S. Boxed Warnings:
+U.S. Boxed Warnings